rainbowd-ash/ker_nethalas/docs/skills.md

 * Shafted Weapons (0)
 * Thievery (0)
 * Fist Weapons (20)
+* Magic Resistance (20)

 ## Skill Improvement
 When the player rolls doubles during a skill check, a skill is marked for "improvement".
 Then, when resting at camp, roll skill improvement checks.
 A success increases the skill by d4, and a failure increases the skill by 1, up to the maximum of 80.
+Magic resistance is omitted from the list of skills that can be marked this way.

 # Implementation
 The Character has a subnode called %Skills.
 This node keeps all the individual skills as a dictionary.